louis-manabat/CICD-Helm_and_Kubernetes/README.md

 The process of creating the artifact has now been containerised into a Docker container.
 This simplifies part of the deployment of the solution.
 The next task is to get the solution running through Kubernetes on a CD pipeline to make the deployment of the solution easier.

 ## Explain and justify the solution
+The solution uses several tools to deploy the solution.
+The process will essentially be automated, but to get it running, several Makefile commands need to be run to fully deploy the solution.

+Tools:
+GitHub: This is where the repository for the solution and the automation code will be stored on.
+In a further implementation of automating the process, CircleCI will be linked to GitHub to do CI/CD (Continuous Integration & Continuous Deployment)

+Terraform: Terraform is the tool that automates the creation and updating of AWS services to help ease the process, and removes the need of having to create the services using manual labour.
+With this, it will lower the chances of using too many resources, meaning the company will save money, which then also means the company will gain a higher profit, which increases the satisfaction of the client.

+AWS: This is the service where the client wants to deploy the solution onto.
+Services such as an EC2 virtual machine instance, VPCs, S3 buckets and DynamoDB will be used to help run the Todo App solution when it is deployed.

+CircleCI: CircleCI was used to automate the packing of the artefact, from doing linting and vulnerability checks to making a packed solution.
+It will also be used to fully automate the deployment process.

+Docker: Docker will be used to containerise the application.
+It will pack the solution into an image.
+Once the the image has been created, it just needs to be deployed for it to be running.

+Kubernetes: Kubernetes is a service that deploys, scales and manages the application.
+It will be using the container that Docker creates to deploy the application.

+Helm: Helm will be used to manage the Kubernetes cluster.
+This will manage things like the porting, databsing and the deploying of the application.

 # How to deploy the solutiion

+Please note before getting started you must have an AWS account to get started.
+The way this tutorial will do it will differ from how you may do it, so please keep that in mind.
+We will be running this in VirtualBox using an Ubuntu 20.04 image.

 ## Pre-requisites